Anmolb2004/Hospital_management/README.md

 Media Storage: Cloudinary

 # Usage
-Patients: Can register, log in, and book appointments.
+Patients: Can register, log in, and book appointments
-Doctors: Manage their schedules and view patient messages.
+Doctors: Manage their schedules and view patient messages
-Admins: Oversee all appointments and interact with both patients and doctors.
+Admins: Oversee all appointments and interact with both patients and doctors